All About Roaring Fork Smoky Mountains & the Roaring Fork Motor Nature Trail

 Roaring Fork Motor Nature Trail roadAbout Roaring Fork Smoky Mountains – Motor Nature Trail

-The Roaring Fork Motor Nature Trail is known for more than only its historic buildings, though.
+The Roaring Fork Motor Nature Trail is known for more than its historic buildings.
 It also has a beautiful display of wildflowers to see in the spring and early summer months.

 The trail runs 5.5 miles long and it’s a 1-way loop road.
-It’s closed in the winter, but open throughout the spring, summer and fall.
+It’s open throughout the spring, summer, and fall.

 Directions to Roaring Fork Smoky Roaring Fork stream along the nature trailMountains